 Having carefully considered the latest Government guidance for employers we have updated the following ‘COVID-19 secure’ risk assessment:

 The key principles that have been communicated to all employees include:

 - All DNPA employees will be provided with access to this risk assessment and are required to read this risk assessment and the specific risk assessment(s) for their place of work/duties.
 Any questions or concerns to be raised with their line manager before commencing work.

-- Any employee that has or develops any of the following symptoms – a high temperature; a new, continuous cough; a loss of or change to, your sense of smell or taste – must not attend work and stay at home in line with current government guidance.
+- Any employee that has or develops any of the following symptoms – a high temperature; a new, continuous cough; a loss of or change to, your sense of smell or taste – must not attend work, stay at home and get tested in line with current government guidance.

 - Any employee contacted by the NHS Test and Trace service is required to self-isolate for 10 days.
 You must not attend work.
 Stay at home and follow government guidance.